moia-oss/streamee/README.md

 fact many features of a typical business application can much better be expressed as processes: linear pipelines in which the domain logic is implemented as a series of consecutive steps/tasks/stages.
-Ultimately these pipelines can be viewed as processors which take commands and output results – both domain objects.
+Ultimately these pipelines can be viewed as processors which take commands and eventually output results – both domain objects.
 Streamee aims at making it easy to connect the HTTP routes with these processors.

 Finally – and this has shown to be highly relevant for MOIA – using actors to model long-lived processes (technically this is perfectly possible, e.g. by using persistent state machines) might